raspberrypilearning/getting-started-with-guis/worksheet2.md

     ![Booking button](images/booking-button.png)

-1. Add `info` (all lowercase) to the import statement to allow us to use the info box function from guizero.
+1. Add `info` (all lower case) to the import statement to allow us to use the info box function from guizero.

 1. **Outside** the GUI, write the function `do_booking()`.
 This will pop up an information box.